sio/hods/README.md

 The main ideas are:

-- **Structured data is to be stored in plain text files** serialized with some markup that is readable both by humans and machines.
+- **Structured data is to be stored in plain text files** serialized with some markup that is readable both by humans and by machines.
 YAML is a very good example, JSON is mostly OK too.
 Any other markup language is acceptable.
 - **Each data structure has to be described by a schema** to ensure data validity throughout its lifecycle.
 Jsonschema is a good example, XSD might work for